 Thus, far from being a result of some type of “retribution” for the Temple faithful, the end was, in their view, an act of supreme faithfulness to “the cause,” the very same “cause” that Father Divine had “laid his body down” for.
 This was especially true for the former Peace Mission members among them.
 For them, Father Divine may have started it, but Jim Jones had perfected it, and then finished it.

 Books and articles

 Ashcraft, Michael and Dereck Daschke.
 New Religious Movements: A Documentary Reader.
 New York: NYU Press, 2005.

 Chidester, David.
 Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple and Jonestown.
-Bloomington: Indiana University Press, 1991.
+Bloomington: University of Indiana Press, 1991.

 Divine, Mother.
 The Peace Mission Movement.
 New York: Anno Domini Father Divine Publications, 1982.

 Hall, John R. Gone from the Promised Land: Jonestown in American Cultural History.
 New Brunswick, NJ: Transaction Books, 1987.